aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/number-settings/format-number-to-scientific/_index.md

 ### Step 1: Install Aspose.Cells

 First, ensure you have Aspose.Cells for C++ installed in your project.
-If you haven't installed it yet, you can get it via NuGet Package Manager.
+If you haven't installed it yet, you can get it via the NuGet Package Manager.
 Run the following command in the Package Manager Console:

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-FormatNumberToScientific.go" >}}

 ### Step 2: Create a New Workbook or Open an Existing One

 You can either create a new workbook or open an existing one.

 ### Step 3: Access the Desired Worksheet